write2munish/EurekaActors/README.md

 EurekaActors
 ============

-When building services based on the remote actor model, there is a need for dynamic discovery of new remote actor nodes or even loadbalance among the remote actor nodes.
+When building services based on the remote actor model, there is a need for dynamic discovery of new remote actor nodes or even load balance among the existing remote actor nodes.

 This is a working sample of using Netflix Eureka to load balance, dynamic discovery and handling fault tolerance for remote actor nodes.